“Judy Garland acclaimed as Miss Show Business” – 1952

 June 29, 1952: Judy was honored by The Friars Club at the Biltmore Hotel in Los Angeles.
 She was only the second woman in the Friar’s fifty-year history to be honored with a testimonial evening, Sophie Tucker was the first.
 Judy sang the “Judy At The Palace” medley and “Over The Rainbow” to end the festivities.

-Also on June 29, 1952: This rather random “Candied vs. Candid” blurb (?) appeared, for no apparent reason other than to show the difference between studio portraits and snapshots.
+June 29, 1952: This rather random “Candied vs. Candid” blurb (?) appeared, for no apparent reason other than to show the difference between studio portraits and snapshots.

 June 29, 1953: Columbia Records released “Go Home, Joe” and “Heartbroken.”
 These were the last two of four singles released by the label, the previous two were “Send My Baby Back To Me” and “Without A Memory” released on May 4, 1953.

-On April 3, 1953, Judy recorded all four of the songs, with Paul Weston and His Orchestra) at the Columbia Records studios on Hollywood.
+On April 3, 1953, Judy recorded all four of the songs, with Paul Weston and His Orchestra) at the Columbia Records studios in Hollywood.
 This was her first studio recording session for a label (excepting the MGM soundtracks) in 5 1/2 years.
 Her last recording session was on November 15, 1947, for Decca Records.

 Listen to, and download, the 1990s Robert Parker “surround sound” restorations of the recordings here: